 They can take months to mature.

 Put a couple of goldfish in there and in a week or so and they’ll mow down just about everything.

 So unless you manage to somehow get these plants to multiply faster than the goldfish will eat them…

 Admittedly, there’s not tons.

 First, it’s a good idea to choose your goals before you choose your plants.

-Do you want a bare-bottom tank with low-maintenance plants?
+Do you want a bare-bottom, low-light tank with low-maintenance plants?